imagej/imagej.github.io/_pages/develop/debugging-exercises.md

 At this point, we know there is a problem accessing the `99999th` element of the list, but the variables window doesn't tell us exactly what the problem is.
 We can manually expand and explore the `list` variable - but given its size that could be cumbersome.

 Instead, let's use expressions.
-If it's not already visible, open the *Window &gt; Show View &gt; Expressions* view.
+If it's not already visible, open the {% include bc path="Window | Show View | Expressions" %} view.

 In this view, we can add any number of Java expressions to evaluate.
 We can call methods from, and on, any variables and classes visible from the current scope.